 Body butter is made with oils and butters, not water

 The truth is, not only is it really easy to make, it is so much more moisturizing than lotion because it's not made with water.
 Being made with only oils and butters also means that there is no need to worry about preservatives either.
 Anything made with water needs a preservative to prevent bacteria from growing.
 Water also makes it where it sinks into the skin immediately so you get immediate moisture with a lotion but not an all day moisture.
 With body butter, the moisture is super healing to the skin because it keeps the skin hydrated for a much longer period of time.

 DIY Ultra Moisturizing Whipped Body Butter

-- 1/2 cup liquid oil or any combination of oils (such as almond, hemp seed, rosehip seed, sunflower seed, grapeseed, olive, etc.)
+- 1/2 cup carrier oil or any combination of oils

 - Combine the butters and coconut oil in a double boiler (or makeshift one with a pyrex/glass bowl over a pan of water) and melt.

-- After 20 minutes, remove from heat and pour into a bowl to cool quickly in an ice bath. (larger bowl underneath filled with ice and water to help the bowl above it cool quicker.)
+- Remove from heat and pour into a bowl to cool quickly in an ice bath. (larger bowl underneath filled with ice and water to help the bowl above it cool quicker.)

-- In a separate smaller container, combine liquid oils, vitamin e, and arrowroot powder.
+- In a separate smaller container, combine liquid oils and arrowroot powder.
 It's easiest to combine the arrowroot powder into the oil with a fork.

 - I usually use the whisk attachment on my electric hand mixer, blend until there are no chunks of hardened butter left.
 This can not be done by hand.
 I usually take a spoon and chip away the bottom pieces first to make it easier to blend in the final result.